dnsimple/dnsimple-developer/content/ddns.markdown

 While many production environments are able to obtain static IP addresses, you may want to provide access to a device with a dynamic IP address.
 Dynamic DNS services provide the ability to update the DNS record for a given device automatically.

-The script below may be customized and run on a schedule from a tool like cron.
-Alternatively, take a look at [DDNS.horse](https://ddns.horse/), an external DDNS service built by one of the DNSimple team members that works directly with DNSimple using OAuth and the DNSimple API.
+The script below can be customized and run on a schedule from a tool, like cron.
+Alternatively, take a look at [DDNS.horse](https://ddns.horse/), an external DDNS service built by one of the DNSimple team members.
+It works directly with DNSimple using OAuth and the DNSimple API.

 ## Dynamic DNS Shell Script